WIALTD/sendgrid-email-demo/README.md

 Just to use our example from our Tour Guide Website, and of course your application will likely be different.

-**How It Works**
+## How It Works

 1.	**Submit Form on Wix Site**

-	•	User fills in first name, last name, dates, and a message
+	- User fills in first name, last name, dates, and a message

 2.	**Backend Function Runs**

-	•	sendgridEmail(item) sends the email through SendGrid
+	- sendgridEmail(item) sends the email through SendGrid

 3.	**SendGrid Replaces Variables**

-	•	All {{variableName}} placeholders are replaced with real user data
+	- All {{variableName}} placeholders are replaced with real user data
-	•	The guide receives a personalized email without exposing any emails or keys
+	- The guide receives a personalized email without exposing any emails or keys

-**Quick Tips**
+## Quick Tips

-	•	Variable names in dynamic_template_data must match your SendGrid template variables exactly
+- Variable names in dynamic_template_data must match your SendGrid template variables exactly

-	•	Use {{variableName}} in your SendGrid template for text replacements
+- Use {{variableName}} in your SendGrid template for text replacements

-	•	Test your template with SendGrid’s Preview to verify variables are rendering correctly
+- Test your template with SendGrid’s Preview to verify variables are rendering correctly

 ![SendGrid Template Example](assets/sendgrid-template-example.png)